dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**If you don't like something, change it.
-If you can't change it, change your attitude.**
+**When obstacles arise, you change your direction to reach your goal, you do not change your decision to get there.**

-Maya Angelou
+Zig Ziglar